 Test smoke alarm operation after vehicle has been in storage, before each trip, and at least once per week during use.
-Failure to do so can result in death or serious iniury.
+Failure to do so can result in death or serious injury les and equipment powered by internal ustion engines and placed in recreatio les can cause carbon monoxide poisor her authority was a fire of explosion, which can result in eath or serious her fammable liquids used to power these items an cause a fire or explosion, which can result in eath or serious injuréduce risk.

-A AVERTISSEMENT
+▲ AVERTISSEMENT

-Vérifier l'avertisseur de fumée si le véhicule a été entreposé, avant chaque déplacement et au moins une fois par semaine en service.
-L'absence de vérification peut entraîner des blessures graves ou la most.
+Vérifier l'avertisseur de fumée si le verifier i avertisseur de rumee si le véhicule a été entreposé, avant chaque déplacement et au moins une fois par semaine en service.
+L'absence de vérification peut entraîner des blessures graves ou la